PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

   - In Panorama UI -> Monitor -> Traffic
   - Analyze the traffic logs for the port 80 traffic
   - Enable Columns to view `Bytes Sent` and `Bytes Received`
-  - Notice that the sessions matching allow policy for `GWLB-ANY` policy but aging out
+  - Notice that the sessions matching allow policy for `student-gwlb-any` policy but aging out

 > &#10067; Why are there two different source addresses in the traffic logs for these GWLB Health Probes?